pravallika1120/student-management-ml/README.md

 # 🧠 Machine Learning Module

-The project contains a Machine Learning module for predicting student academic performance.
+The project contains a Machine Learning module that can be used to predict student academic performance.

-The prediction can use academic attributes such as:
+Academic information can include:

 * CGPA
 * Attendance